Thursday, 18 July 2024

 rodimuspower

 So it is ironic to see a comment that tango attracts a kind of elite person.
 That wasn't the word they used.
-No, they said the kind "ready for" tango, having "a certain maturity" & experience who has "loved and lost" and experienced the melancholy and betrayal heard in the plangency of the bandoneon?
+No, they talked about the kind "ready for" tango, having "a certain maturity" those who have "loved and lost" and experienced the melancholy and betrayal heard in the plangency of the bandoneon.

 Connection through dancing tango is such a profound , embodied and human experience that it is hard to see the parallels with what is meant by elite in popular culture today.